Nameo91/CV/README.md

 - Controlling inventory to ensure sufficient stock, rotated and changed by season, shop specials and sales
 -	Hiring and training new staff members and managing staff schedules
 - Addressing complaints from customers if sales associates are unable to resolve them
-- Increased sales growth over 2 years to #5 store over 130 stores in chain by analysing trends to shop planning and organising special promotions, displays and events
+- Analysing trends to shop planning and organising special promotions, displays and events
+- Increased sales growth by 200% and was placed in the top 5 over 130 stores for sales volume
-- Implemented daily sales reports and quarterly reports to head quarter and participated design meeting for the next season
+- Implemented daily sales reports and quarterly reports to head office and participated design meeting for the next season

 **Daelim Corporation / Seoul, South Korea** (January 2012 to January 2013) <br>
 _Project Administrator_